SELF GUIDED AUDIO TOURS HAWAII

 people enjoying the view inside the car

-This sample itinerary follows the Shaka Guide Tour that begins in Reno and takes you on a drive to Lake Tahoe via scenic Rt.
+This sample itinerary follows the Shaka Guide Tour that begins in Reno and takes you on a drive to Lake Tahoe via scenic Route.
 431/Mount Rose Highway.
-You’ll then circle the lake clockwise starting in the town of Incline Village.

 • On Day 1, begin your drive around the lake in Incline Village, NV, and circle the lake in a clockwise direction (making it easier to pull off at all of the stunning overlooks).